ruyeki/odin-javascript/README.md

-completed mini projects from the odin project course
+this repo contains completed mini projects from the odin project's full-stack course